kpidemo/repo1/README.md

 # repo1
-This is test repository for illustrate work with GitHub
+This is test repository for illustrate work with GitHub.
+Project connection demo.

 This is **BOLD text**